-Obstetric Anesthesiology Grand Rounds
+Anesthesiology Grand Rounds

-Ultrasound Workshop for OB Anesthesiology Fellows
+Ultrasound Workshop for Obstetric Anesthesiology Fellows

 Simulation has been recognized as a strategy to provide a safe environment for deliberate practice in both clinical and behavioral skills.
 The Anesthesiology RRC requires that trainees participate at least once yearly in a simulation experience.
 Furthermore, the ABA requires that diplomates participate in a 6-8 hour simulation course in Part IV of its Maintenance of Certification (MOCA) program.
-The proposed simulation education curriculum for the obstetric anesthesiology fellowship provides a bridging experience from trainee to practicing anesthesiologist through a dual strategy: 1) learning through participation in simulation, and 2) learning about using simulation as a life-long teaching and learning platform.
+The proposed simulation education curriculum for the obstetric anesthesiology fellowship provides a bridging experience from trainee to practicing anesthesiologist through a dual strategy: 1) learning through participation in simulation and 2) learning about using simulation as a life-long teaching and learning platform.

 1) To practice and expand clinical management skills in challenging and/or rare clinical events; 2) To practice and expand team management skills in challenging teamwork events; 3) To reflect on upon individual, team and systems performance for practice improvement; and 4) To learn the basics of scenario design and debriefing.